Turquoise Earrings: A Guide

 Perhaps the most classic option, stud earrings are excellent options for casual wear.
 They come in various shapes and sizes and are characterized by sitting against the ear lobe (as opposed to hanging from or below it).
 Stud earrings made from these stunning blue stones often make use of a bezel or prong setting.

 Studs are a basic must-have for any jewelry collection.
+Check out these minimal turquoise stud earrings in 14K yellow gold from James Allen.

 Much like studs, hoops are a basic necessity for any jewelry collection.
 These are normally made using an inlay setting, where thin slices of stone are set in precious metals and lay flat against the surface.
 This can be done in a mosaic or channel style setting.